 2) Select your portfolio allocation

-The simplest way to think about allocation is this: when you are young invest in stocks and as you age increase the amount you invest in bonds.
-Beyond stocks versus bonds, you should also invest in both the US and global stocks to maximize your potential gains while lowering risk.
+The simplest way to think about allocation is this: when you are young, invest in stocks and as you age increase the amount you invest in bonds based on your tolerance for risk and income level.
+Beyond stocks versus bonds, invest in both the US and global stocks to maximize potential gains while lowering risk.

 Buffett let out a small laugh and began.
 “I’d put it all in a low-cost index fund that tracks the S&P 500 and get back to work…”

-Many other experts and financial textbooks would disagree with Warren Buffet, and emphasize the presence of bonds and global stocks in your portfolio.
+Many other experts and financial textbooks would disagree with Warren Buffett, and emphasize the need for bonds and global stocks in your portfolio.
+The claim is that these asset classes reduce volatility while improving long-term gains without adding risk.

-The good news is there are some simple questionnaires you can fill out online that will help you figure out the right asset allocation for you.
+The good news is that there are some simple questionnaires you can fill out online that will help you figure out the right asset allocation for you.
+I like Daniel Solin’s questionnaire that is available for free on his website.
+It’s complicated, but good!

 Another method you can use to determine your asset allocation is a rule of thumb in which you subtract your age from 120.
 So if you are 50 your asset allocation should be 70% stocks and 30% bonds.
 If you are 35, as I am, your asset allocation should be 85% stocks and 15% bonds.
 Keep in mind, this assumes you plan to use the money you are investing during retirement.
 If you have other sources of income, you may want to just keep investing like you were 30 years old, even if you are 80!